Durango, Colorado

 Narrow Gauge guide

-Where to stay in Durango, CO
+Where to stay in Durango

 Choose where to stay before the rest of the itinerary starts to harden.

-Restaurants in Durango, CO
+Restaurants in Durango

 Plan food stops so the best parts of the day do not turn into last-minute searches.

-Getting to Durango, CO
+Getting to Durango

 Dial in airports, drive time, parking, and arrival logistics before you go.